janjakubnanista/ts-type-checked/README.md

 TypeScript is a powerful way of enhancing your application code at compile time but, unfortunately, provides no runtime type guards out of the box - you need to [create these manually](https://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards).
 For types like `string` or `boolean` this is easy, you can just use the `typeof` operator.
 It becomes more difficult for interface types, arrays, enums etc. And that is where `ts-type-checked` comes in!
 It automatically creates these type guards at compile time for you.

-This might get usefule when:
+This might get useful when:

 - You want to make sure an object you received from an API matches the expected type
 - You are exposing your code as a library and want to prevent users from passing in invalid arguments